 Identify Right Processes to Automate

 Not all processes are right for RPA.
 It provides best ROI when processes are manual, data-heavy, and rule-based with structured data and limited exceptions.
 Wrong process selection erodes away the benefits of RPA.
 Hence, prior to RPA execution, process maturity and RPA readiness assessment (due diligence and process discovery) are necessary.
-HCL’s 3-level BPM approach and Rapid Assessment Framework help in understanding process maturity and RPA readiness respectively.
+HCLTech’s 3-level BPM approach and Rapid Assessment Framework help in understanding process maturity and RPA readiness respectively.
 It must be ensured that ROI from RPA is set before assessment.

 The assessment creates a list of RPA potential process candidates.
 It will help in identifying the second-tier of process candidates where minor process re-engineering will be required prior to RPA implementation.
 This helps organization to reduce exceptions and ensures greater efficiency and a higher ROI.